 - Fill out the online application form.

 - If your application is positively evaluated, you will be invited for a Skype interview with an ILLC staff member and/or the director of the institute.

 - You will receive a definitive decision regarding admission within six weeks of your application, except during the summer months when this may take longer.

 - For the first six months, you will be assigned an academic mentor who helps you with your scientific orientation until an official supervisor is assigned, which will happen within six months.

 Finding a supervisor is a very important step, because without supervisors you cannot continue your PhD track at the ILLC.

 - In accordance with the procedure followed for all PhD candidates, a report must be drawn up and submitted at nine months, after which an assesment interview will be held at 12 months.
 During the assessment interview, a decision will be taken as to whether or not your position will be extended to the full four years.
 More details can be found here.

 Work permit for non-EU candidates

 If you are not from an EU country, becoming a PhD candidate at the ILLC - with or without employment - involves the application for a work permit by the University of Amsterdam.
 This is generally no problem if you are going to be employed.
 In order to be eligible for a work permit as a non-employed PhD candidate, you will need to prove that you have a certain minimum amount of money available.
 Currently (2019), the minimum monthly amount for a single person is around € 1,222.
 If you come with your partner € 1,745.
 You can prove this either by having an appropriate grant from your home country or by providing proof of personal savings.
 Because legislation in this matter changes rapidly, it is not possible to give more specific information.
 This matter can either be discussed during your application to the ILLC PhD programme or after your admission.
-For general information on immigration procedures and work permits for academic visitors, please see the relevant UvA pages.
+For general information on immigration procedures and work permits for academic visitors.